 A dual coil build will be trickier if you are new to re buildables.
 If you can build a Goblin, a Zephyrus or a Billow V2 then you will be fine with the Goliath V2.

 How does The Goliath V2 Perform?

 I first tried the pre-made coil which looks very similar to the one from the Youde Zephyrus.
 I’m not sure if they are exactly the same but in terms of the vape quality I found it extremely similar.
-I had filled the tank with Manabush Powwow Sauce and to be honest I felt like I’d wasted some of my best e liquid in the tank.
+I had filled the tank with Twelve Monkeys Tropika and to be honest I felt like I’d wasted some of my best e liquid in the tank.

 Flavour just seems muted to me or perhaps it’s better to say it was overly blended to the point where no particular flavour is especially definable.

 Taste varies a lot between people and I know some people who get superb flavour from the Zephyrus coils so will more than likely enjoy the Goliath V2 ones just as much.

 Personally I can only rate them against other pre-made coils I have tried in tanks and I honestly think the Vision MK, Sense Herakles and the Freemax Starre / Starre Pro ones are far better and a lot more flavoursome.